-As a gay man myself, I understand how LGBTQ individuals often struggle with the same issues as everyone else, but in unique ways; and how at other times, we struggle with issues that other people may never have to face.
+As a cis-gender gay man myself, I understand first-hand how LGBTQ individuals struggle with the same issues as everyone else, but in unique ways; and how, also, we struggle with issues that other people may never have to face.
 I have many years of experience working with the LGBTQ population in various capacities.
-In my practice, I have helped people address issues related to coming out, identity, dating & relationships, sex, family conflicts, work & career, culture, and health.
-Outside my practice, I am active with LGBTQ professional and advocacy groups, and I bring my insights from this work to my psychotherapeutic approach.
+In my practice, I have helped people address issues related to coming out; gender affirmation/transition; dating, relationships, and sex; internalized homophobia; family-of-origin conflicts; immigration; and other issues.
+Outside of my practice, I am active with LGBTQ professional and advocacy groups, and I apply insights gained from this work to my work with patients.

-I am also Hispanic and have a special interest in working with people who are immigrants to the United States or the children of immigrants.
-Migrating from another country is a life-changing experience that shapes the lives of the migrator and future generations.
-Therefore, whether or not your presenting problem is directly related to your migration and cultural background, it is important to speak to someone who understands the unique factors that shape your life.
-I have personal and professional experience with issues related to language, culture shock, cultural adjustment, cross-generational differences, legal & visa status, home sickness, and family issues.
-As a native speaker, I also offer therapy in Spanish for those seeking it.
+I am Hispanic and have a special interest in working with people who are immigrants to the United States or the children of immigrants.
+Migrating from another country is a life-changing experience.
+Whether or not your presenting problem is directly related to your migration and cultural background, it is important to speak to someone who understands the unique factors that shape your life.
+I have personal and professional experience with issues of language; culture shock; legal status issues; acculturation; cross-generational differences; home sickness; and multiple-identity issues.
+As a native speaker, I also offer therapy in Spanish.

 Eating & Body image problems